Bathroom remodel cost calculator showing different bathroom renovation styles

 Covers common permits/fees.
 Final amount depends on city requirements.

-Included: Surface protection & dust control = $450
+Included: Site protection & dust control = $450

 C. Demolition & Disposal